 In the debate over San Francisco development, we often hear the line that the existing communities need to make room for the new people moving to San Francisco.
 As a newer San Franciscan, I generally agree with that principle, but what I see more and more often is that only certain existing communities are asked to make room.
 More affluent neighborhoods like Presidio Heights and the Outer Sunset really aren’t being asked to “make room,” even though they have plenty of it.
 They’re large areas with very less housing density.
 However, I can easily imagine members of these communities asking themselves “Why should we make room for them when no one is making room for us?”

-I wish that instead of proposing a development moratorium, the anti-development groups would lobby the city to up-zone the low-density areas of the city or impose higher affordable housing mandates.
+I wish that instead of proposing a development moratorium, the anti-development groups would lobby the city to up-zone the low-density areas of the city.
 It’s going to take a lot of different policy initiatives to fight both housing prices and displacement, and while I don’t agree with the moratorium, I understand that the communities protesting development feel like there isn’t enough being done to curtail the parts of the housing crisis that they feel most acutely.